NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

 (:numref:`panoramic`), and CSM (:numref:`csm`) camera models, given camera's optical center, focal length, pixel pitch, the longitude-latitude coordinates of the camera image corners (or some other pixels) as measured on a DEM.
-It can also approximate any camera supported by ASP.
+It can also approximate any camera supported by ASP, and produce a camera given geodetic coordinates of the camera center and roll, pitch, and yaw angles.

 A datum (and a height above it) can be used instead of the DEM.
 Normally all these inputs are known only approximately, so the output camera model will not